alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 - BM with conference admin.
 - SG and CW with the Data Hazards workshop
+* EK - thanks for helping with data hazards workshop :star:

 #### Who helped you this week?